grafana/grafana/docs/sources/enterprise/datasource_permissions.md

 <div class="clearfix"></div>

 > **Caution:** Enabling permissions for the default data source makes users not listed in the permissions unable to invoke queries.
-Panels using default data source will return `Access denied to datasource` error for that users.
+Panels using default data source will return `Access denied to datasource` error for those users.

 ## Allow users and teams to query a data source